Model Jodie Kidd talks about her new pub in Kirdford, Sussex, and how Celebrity MasterChef inspired her

 With this comment in mind I should not have been so surprised when she came out of the kitchen with her hair tied back, an apron wrapped around her waist and her announcement she was busy making onion bhajis for a curry night that she was running at the pub that night.
 (To note, this curry club takes place every third Tuesday and is usually a sell out).

 If I thought Jodie would be a landlady just in name then this proved me wrong.
-In fact, the manager Ed Nelson revealed that if she is not cooking in the kitchen – or on fashion shoots or away doing charity work – Jodie can usually be found in the kitchen or behind the bar pulling pints.
+In fact, the manager Ed Nelson revealed that if she is not cooking in the kitchen – or on fashion shoots or away doing charity work – Jodie can usually be found behind the bar pulling pints.

 “It is not a vanity project, it is from the heart,” she says.
 “I am trying to give something back and trying to support the locals and our beautiful countryside.”